TMJ Disorder Treatments

 Botox Injections (Muscle Relaxers)

-One of the most effective and non-surgical treatments for TMJ pain is using natural muscle relaxers such as botox injections.
+One of the most effective and non-surgical treatments for TMJ pain is using natural muscle relaxers such as Botox injections.
 This works by relaxing the muscle tissue around your jaw, ensuring that they’re less tense.
-This allows you to enjoy improved relaxation around these joints and across your face.
+Botox allows you to enjoy improved relaxation around these joints and across your face.
 These results can last up to 6 months.
-You’ll notice slight soreness at the site of injection but this will be temporary, and can be managed with a cool compress.
+You’ll notice slight soreness at the site of injection, but this will be temporary, and can be managed with a cool compress.

 -